p2vman/UnitedClans/README.md

 * `/bankwithdrawclan <number>` - This command allows you to withdraw currency from a clan bank account
 * `/topclans <top name>` - This command allows you to open the top clans
 * `/letterclan <letter (not necessary)>` - This command allows you to create and view a letter to the clan
-* `/helpclan` - This command allows you to display all possible plugin commands

 ## Config
 When the server starts, the config file will be automatically created in this path: `plugins/UnitedClans/config.yml`